 In this pursuit, I also came to view engineering as a tool to address such complex, interconnected problems.
 Notably, I developed a low-cost biofertilizer, known as “SCB Biofertilizer” to serve sustainable alternative to sugarcane waste incineration while simultaneously treating degraded soil to reduce flood erosion.

-Click on the buttons on the right to view my science, leadership, and art projects in Honduras.
+Click on the buttons on the right to read more about my science, leadership, and art projects in Honduras.

 Honduras Projects: Science, Leadership, Photography